 real-world stories and examples.

 There is no normative content in QAH, therefore conformance to QAH is not an issue.
-QAH takes this approach for several
+QAH takes this approach because:

 - the diversity amongst W3C's working groups makes it difficult to craft